-Use the Michigan car accident calculator below to enter basic details about your injuries, treatment, wages, insurance coverage, and fault to generate a quick screening estimate.
+Use the calculator below to enter basic details about your injuries, treatment, wages, insurance coverage, and fault.
+The estimate is not a guarantee, but it can help you understand the different recovery paths that may affect your case.

 Free Michigan Estimate Tool

-This calculator is built around the three main Michigan recovery paths after a crash: possible no fault benefits, a possible third party claim, and mini tort vehicle damage.
+This calculator estimates three possible Michigan recovery paths after a crash: No-Fault benefits, a potential third-party injury claim, and mini tort vehicle damage.

 Estimate only.
-Michigan claims depend on injuries, damages, liability, insurance, and the proof behind each category.
+Michigan claims depend on the injuries, damages, liability, insurance coverage, and the evidence supporting each part of the claim.

 Injuries